danielharrell/open-eyes-lect-2017-18/Open.md

 Freshman books, fall of Junior books.
 (Education in being closed.)

 - Perhaps use genesis story.
+Example of how the advent of self-awareness involves a fall, where what one sees as other than oneself, exposes oneself to others.

 - Make point about recognition.